Pomax/use-models-for-data/docs/README.md

 - constructing models

   - create default
-  - create default even though that means missing required fields (allowIncomplete)
+    - create default with required fields missing (`Model.ALLOW_INCOMPLETE`)
+  - create from data
-  - create from data (optionally even if it's missing required fields)
+    - create from data with required fields missing

 - using models